kjac/Kjac.HeadlessPreview/README.md

 ## Known limitations

+### Certain property editors vs. modal editing

+For some property editors, the modal overlay editing just does not work.
+The Tags property editor is one, there might be others.

+If all things fail, revert to using the `default` editing mode.

-### Segment support is missing
+### Segment support is untested

-At this point, the Umbraco UI does not support segments, which means this package can't support them either.

-The package is prepared for segments, so theoretically, segmented preview should start working when segments become part of the UI - time will tell 🤞
+The V16 UI brought back segment support.
+At this point, segments are still largely untested with this package.

+It should work, though - let me know if you run into problems with segments.

 ### Collections